WaveDancer Yacht Design-Sail and Power, Dinghies, Small Boats and Yachts

 The sail plan near the top shows the 'leg-o-mutton' sail and free-standing mast.
 There are hardly any shop bought fittings required for rigging her.
 A daggerboard and lifting rudder are all you need to add to complete the sailing version.

-You may of course choose to build the "Piccolo" as a one-piece dinghy if your foredeck space allows carrying a fullsize hard dinghy or if not used as a tender.
+You may of course choose to build the "Piccolo" as a one-piece dinghy if your foredeck space allows carrying a fullsize hard dinghy or if it is going to be used for recreational purposes.

 For rowing you would fit rowlocks as indicated on the drawings.
 The oarsman sits on the mid thwart, in the optimum position for rowing.

-If no sail is going to be set, the internal fit-out can be simplified by omitting the daggerboard case and mast step/gate.
+If no sail is going to be set, the internal fit-out can be simplified by omitting the daggerboard case and mast step and partner.

 PLAN